isomerpages/pmo-nccs/media/speeches/_posts/2012-04-09-second-reading-speech-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-on-the-energy-conservation-bill-in-parliament-on-9-april-2012.md

 ---
 layout: post
-title: Second Reading Speech by Dr Vivian Balakrishnan, Minister for the Environment and Water Resources, on the Energy Conservation Bill in Parliament on 9 April 2012
+title: Second Reading Speech by Minister for the Environment and Water Resources Dr Vivian Balakrishnan on the Energy Conservation Bill in Parliament
 subtitle: 9 Apr 2012
 permalink: /media/speeches/second-reading-speech-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-on-the-energy-conservation-bill-in-parliament-on-9-april-2012
 ---
-### SECOND READING SPEECH BY DR VIVIAN BALAKRISHNAN, MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES, ON THE ENERGY CONSERVATION BILL IN PARLIAMENT ON 9 APRIL 2012

 Mr Speaker, Sir, I beg to move, “That the Bill be now read a Second time.”